egiden/django-contact-us-tools/docs/source/base_message_model.rst

     :type from_email: str or None

     :param business_name: Name of business or website to display in email.
 If :py:obj:`None`, use :py:attr:`BUSINESS_NAME`.
-    :type from_email: str or None
+    :type business_name: str or None

     :param copyright_year: Year to be displayed in email's copyright notice.
 If :py:obj:`None`, use :py:attr:`COPYRIGHT_YEAR`.
-    :type from_email: int or None
+    :type copyright_year: int or None

     :param disp_cpr_notice: Indicates if copyright notice should be displayed in email.
 If :py:obj:`None`, use :py:attr:`DISP_COPYRIGHT_NOTICE`.
-    :type from_email: bool or None
+    :type disp_cpr_notice: bool or None

     :param disp_pp_notice: Indicates if privacy policy notice should be displayed in email.
 If :py:obj:`None`, use :py:attr:`DISP_PRIVACY_POLICY_NOTICE`.
-    :type from_email: bool or None
+    :type disp_pp_notice: bool or None

     :param subject: Email's subject line.
 If :py:obj:`None`, use :py:attr:`SUBJECT`.
-    :type from_email: str or None
+    :type subject: str or None

     :param salutation: Email's salutation or greeting.
-If :py:obj:`None` and :py:attr:`SALUTATION` is :py:obj:`None`, use "Dear <self.name>". if :py:attr:`SALUTATION` is not :py:obj:`None`, use :py:attr:`SALUTATION`.
+If :py:obj:`None` and :py:attr:`SALUTATION` is :py:obj:`None`, use "Dear <self.name>".
+If :py:attr:`SALUTATION` is not :py:obj:`None`, use :py:attr:`SALUTATION`.
-    :type from_email: str or None
+    :type salutation: str or None

-    :param main_content: Email's main content or body. i.e., the content between the salutation and closing.
-If :py:obj:`None`, :py:attr:`MAIN_CONTENT`.
+    :param main_content: Email's main content or body. i.e., the content between the **salutation** and **closing**.
+If :py:obj:`None`, use :py:attr:`MAIN_CONTENT`.
-    :type from_email: str or None
+    :type main_content: str or None

     :param main_content_fbk: Like **main_content**, but only if the message type is FEEDBACK.
 If :py:obj:`None`, use :py:attr:`MAIN_CONTENT_FBK`.
-    :type from_email: str or None
+    :type main_content_fbk: str or None

     :param closing: Email's closing line (without comma).
 If :py:obj:`None` and :py:attr:`CLOSING` is :py:obj:`None`, use "Kind regards".
 If :py:attr:`CLOSING` is not :py:obj:`None`, use :py:attr:`CLOSING`
-    :type from_email: str or None
+    :type closing: str or None

     :param signature: Email's signature.
 If :py:obj:`None` and :py:attr:`SIGNATURE` is :py:obj:`None`, use **business_name**.
 If :py:attr:`SIGNATURE` is not :py:obj:`None`, use :py:attr:`SIGNATURE`.
-    :type from_email: str or None
+    :type signature: str or None